 Yellowstone National Park was the first national park… in the world!
 Before the concept of preserving land for the public in this way had ever been considered, people realized the area in what is now mostly northwestern Wyoming was something that all people should be able to enjoy, and it became a park in 1872.

 Sure there were public parks before this.
-Boston Common had been around since 1634 and New York’s Central Park had been created fifteen years earlier in 1857.
+Boston Common had been around since 1634 and New York’s Central Park had been created fifteen years before Yellowstone, in 1857.
 But nothing on this scale had been implemented before.
 We’re talking a difference of 778 acres for Central Park compared to 2,219,789 acres for Yellowstone.
 And Central Park is a large urban park!
 So to put aside this much land to be closed to development by business interests or anyone else was probably thought to be a strange concept at the time.
 The west was starting to be settled but it still seemed at the time like the land was limitless.
 To put things in perspective, Yellowstone became a park shortly after the Civil War and nearly two decades before Wyoming, Idaho or Montana became states (all became states right around 1890).

 So what was so special about Yellowstone that promoters felt it should be set aside as a public park?
 Why was it valuable enough to do this?
 The most obvious thing was the hydrothermal features.
 People had seen, or at least heard of, geysers and hot springs at other locations around the world (Iceland, New Zealand and Kamchatka are other places known for their geysers).
 But Yellowstone has more geysers than all those places combined!
 People knew this place was rare.
 If for no other reason, the geysers warranted the protection of park status.